codingshot/genadrop/Pull_Request_Template.md

    - etc...
 ## Good conduct
   Please check the boxes below
-- [ ]  I pull from  main and resolve all merge conflicts Locally
+- [ ]  I pull from  main branch and resolved all merge conflicts Locally
 - [ ]  I tested my code and it does break existing pages